graphql-python/graphql-core/docs/modules/language.rst

 .. autoclass:: Visitor
 .. autoclass:: ParallelVisitor

+The module also exports the following enumeration that can be used as the return type for :class:`Visitor` methods:

+.. currentmodule:: graphql.language.visitor

+.. autoclass:: VisitorActionEnum

+.. currentmodule:: graphql.language

-The module also exports the following special symbols which can be used as return values in the :class:`Visitor` methods to signal particular actions:
+The module also exports the values of this enumeration directly.
+These can be used as return values of :class:`Visitor` methods to signal particular actions:

 .. data:: BREAK
    :annotation: (same as ``True``)